How Flextime and Telecommuting Benefits Transform the Workplace

 That's a lot of texting, surfing the internet, and collaborating using mobile technology, both in the office and on the go.
 Smart employers have begun to offer a lot more flextime and telecommuting to keep up with these trends and employee preferences.

-The Business Atmosphere is Global
+The Global Business Atmosphere

 Companies have started to expand globally.
 Teams are no longer always sitting in the same office, or even in the same state or country.
 They have to work outside normal work hours to accommodate team members in other time zones, and this demands more flexibility in scheduling.